 These are just some recommendations, but there are a lot of manufacturers, capacity, and technologies that you can choose from.
 You can see more drives at Amazon.

-We’re focusing this guide on traditional rotating platters hard drives as we’re focusing on drives to store large amount of data.
+We’re focusing this guide on traditional rotating platters hard drives as the focus here is on drives to store large amount of data.
 Of course, hybrid drives and Solid State Drives (SSD) offer better performance, but they don’t offer as much capacity, and they’re still quite expensive.